bomberos-design/fff-batch-queuer/README.md

   dead letter queue catches anything that exceeds the platform retry cap and flips the job to `failed`.

 State lives in D1 across two tables (`customers`, `jobs`).
-No cron, no Durable Objects, no Workflows.
+A daily cron trigger runs a job consistency health check.
+No Durable Objects, no Workflows.

 ## Behaviour summary